 Bonus: Disable “Ok Google” on Homescreen

-In this menu, the best option for battery life would be to untick all those that are boxed, but if you are a fan of “Ok Google”, tick only the “From the Google app” box to ensure your device is only listening when you’re in the Google app.
+In this menu, the best option for optimal battery life would be to untick all boxes, but if you prefer using “Ok Google”, tick only the ‘From the Google app’ box to ensure your device is only listening when you’re using the Google app.

 Using Performance And Battery Tweak To Improve Battery Life (Rooted)